Score Breakdown by Category

 Anthropic scores higher on my fairness index (72 vs 55), largely because it states it does not use consumer chat data to train models by default and its opt-out posture is clearer.
 If training-data exposure is your main concern, that difference is meaningful.
 The full Anthropic review is linked above.

-"My honest read: OpenAI's terms are middle of the pack.
-They are not predatory, but the consumer default of training on your chats, the frequent and quietly relabeled changes, and the broad termination discretion mean you carry more of the risk than the marketing suggests.
-The single highest-value move for almost everyone is not a setting, it is discipline about what you paste.
-Turn training off, yes, but assume anything you type could be retained, reviewed, or pulled into litigation, and act accordingly.
+"The bottom line under this methodology: OpenAI's terms read as middle of the pack.
+They are not predatory, but the consumer default of training on your chats unless you opt out, the low liability cap (greater of 12-months fees or $100), the AS IS accuracy disclaimer, and a mandatory arbitration and class-action waiver mean you carry more of the risk than the marketing suggests.
+On the better side, output ownership is clearly assigned to you and materially adverse changes carry at least 30 days advance notice.
+The single highest-value habit is discipline about what you paste: assume anything you type could be retained, reviewed, or pulled into litigation.
 For regulated or client data, a consumer plan is the wrong tool no matter how careful you are."

 As I read the privacy terms, a deletion request reduces future exposure but does not guarantee erasure of everything already processed, and a preservation order in pending litigation can require retention of data you asked to delete.
 Treat deletion as a goal, not a guarantee.